Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Methods and algorithms used

 \subsection{Elliptic curve Chabauty}

-Even if the Chabauty condition is violated, elliptic curve Chabauty is a method that sometimes succeeds in computing $C(\Q)$ using a combination of descent and an analogue of Chabauty--Coleman method over number fields.
+When the Chabauty condition is violated, elliptic curve Chabauty is a method that sometimes succeeds in computing $C(\Q)$ using a combination of descent (also called going-up in \cite[\S{5.5}]{BjornExpo}) as described in~\cite[\S{1}]{StollDescent} and an analogue of the Chabauty--Coleman method over number fields.
 This method is described in~\cite{BruinEC,BruinFlynn}, and in~\cite{BGX21}.
-We give a short summary.
+We give a short summary in the way we use it.

-Assume that $\pi: C \to \bbP^1$ is a finite morphism; as we are working with hyperelliptic curves, we assume $\deg(\pi) = 2$.
-Let $\alpha_d: C_d \to C$ be a twist of the pullback of the multiplication-by-$2$ morphism on $J$.
-Note that these are finite étale coverings.
-One has $C(\Q) = \bigcup_d \alpha_d\left(C_d(\Q)\right)$ (``descent''), and so we only need to determine $C'(\Q)$ for the finitely many curves $C' \colonequals C_d$ such that $C'$ has points everywhere locally.
+Assume that $\pi: C \to \bbP^1$ is a finite morphism of degree $2$ and that $C$ is a hyperelliptic curve of genus $g = 2$.
+Let $\alpha: C' \to C$ be a twist of the pullback of the multiplication-by-$2$ morphism on $J$.
+(For the definition of a twist of a finite \'etale Galois covering, see~\cite[\S{4}]{StollDescent}.)
+Note that these are finite étale coverings with geometric Galois group $(\Z/2\Z)^4$.
+One has $C(\Q) = \bigcup_\alpha \alpha\left(C'(\Q)\right)$, where $\alpha$ runs over all such twists (``descent'').
+Hence we only need to determine $C'(\Q)$ for the finitely many curves $C'$ such that $C'$ has points locally everywhere.
 These can be computed from the fake $2$-Selmer set as described in~\cite{BruinStoll2009} and in Magma using \texttt{TwoCoverDescent}.
 Note that the genus of the coverings will grow, so the Chabauty condition is more likely to be satisfied at the expense of increasing the degree.